mateusz/silverstripe-frontend/Readme.md

 }
 ```

-This provides you with a API call to generate a HTML5 data attributes containing the pagination metadata that the widget can automatically pick up.
+This provides you with an API call to generate a HTML5 data attributes containing the pagination metadata that the widget can automatically pick up.
 On the template side add it on the element containing the static pagination control.
 The optional attribute is the same as for the `PaginationSummary` - it specifies the amount of context to be shown around current page.

 ```html
 <ul class="pagination" $Pages.PaginationMetadata(2)>